 Have you ever wondered what the outlook might be for your STEM career five or even ten years out?
 Or maybe you are a current student weighing your options for a chosen career path and need to know the type of degree that is required.
 One resource that can support your career-planning activities is the Occupational Outlook Handbook—a biennial publication issued by the U.S. Department of Labor’s Bureau of Labor Statistics (BLS).
 The handbook outlines the duties, education, training, earnings and outlook for hundreds of occupations.

 Oak Ridge Institute for Science and Education labor trends and workforce studies experts have culled through the BLS data and have summarized the outlook for several select STEM careers.
 With the right information in-hand—and a prestigious research experience to complement your education—you can increase the confidence you have when selecting a STEM career.

-There were about 10,400 atmospheric scientists in the U.S. workforce in 2016.
-According to a fact sheet on NASA’s Langley Research Center website:
+There were about 10,000 atmospheric scientists in the U.S. workforce in 2018.
+According to information from NASA’s Langley Research Center:

-“Atmospheric science is the study of the physics and chemistry of clouds, gases, and aerosols (airborne particles) that surround the planetary bodies of the solar system.
+“Atmospheric science is the study of the physics and chemistry of clouds, gases, and airborne particles that surround the planetary bodies of the solar system.
 Most atmospheric scientists study the atmosphere of the Earth, while others study the atmospheres of the planets and moons in our solar system.”

 Atmospheric sciences include fields such as:

 - Climatology—the study of long-term weather and temperature trends